-Shoes Have a Limited Shelf Life
+2. Shoes Have a Limited Shelf Life

 They also just wear down, period.
 Midsoles and insoles get compressed, soles lose their traction, and the shoes just can’t provide the level of cushioning and support that your little one needs.

 Although kids might sometimes outgrow their shoes before they wear them down completely, the younger child getting the hand-me-down is still getting compromised footwear that may not be able to protect their feet properly for the full length of time that they’ll be wearing them.

-Shoes Can Harbor Fungi, Viruses, and Bacteria
+3. Shoes Can Harbor Viruses, Bacteria, and Fungi

 This is true even if the older child has no obvious foot problems, as different kids can react differently to exposure for various reasons (including whether or not they have any breaks in the skin for a wart-causing virus to enter).